 Part Six What is the Career Outlook for a Telehealth Nurse?

-According to the BLS, in 2018, there were 3,059,800 Registered Nurses in the United States.
-By 2028, there will be a need for additional 371,500 nurses, which is an expected growth of 12%.
+According to the BLS, by 2031, there's expected to be a 6% increase in the job growth for nurses.
 With the aging population, this number is expected to be even higher.

 Part Seven Where Can I Learn More about Telehealth Nursing?